qLSLab/ExTaxsI/README.md

 Hardware requirements
 ---------------------
 Minimum hardware requirements:
-no specific requirements are needed for ExTaxsI installation, otherwise for the correct functioning of the software we suggest the following:
+no specific requirements are needed for ExTaxI installation, otherwise for the correct functioning of the software we suggest the following:

 * RAM: 4GB
 * CPU: quad-core or more.